Honors Thesis Contest

 To be eligible for the first award, your thesis should address the causes, patterns, or consequences of inequalities in economic, social, or political resources.
 To be eligible for the second award, your thesis must focus on racial or ethnic inequalities, alone or in combination with other sources of social difference or social identities (e.g., social or economic class, gender, religion, sexual orientation, dis/ability, citizenship status, urban or rural background, etc).
 For the third award, your thesis should explore the social causes and consequences of inequalities in life expectancy, health outcomes, health-promoting behaviors, and/or access to health care.

 This award competition is open to any undergraduate Minor in Inequality Studies, from any major or college at Cornell.
 When you submit your thesis, please indicate for which award(s) you would like it to be considered.
 You may submit to all three award categories.
-The deadline for submissions is the last day of classes.
+The deadline for submissions in 2024 is May 20, 2024.
 Please email submissions to inequality@cornell.edu and feel free to contact us for more details!

 2022 Winners